-Safer roads, safer cities: 3 ways to reduce road risk with driving data
+Safer roads, safer cities: 3 ways to reduce road risk with traffic data

 City officials and transportation planners are tasked with achieving Vision Zero.
 How can driving data help?